 Hi, I am James Petts, Physiotherapist at Skye Health.
-This weeks blog is about golf, injury prevention, and swing optimisation.
+This week's blog is about golf, injury prevention, and swing optimization.
 Like many of you, I really enjoy spending time outside during the summer.
 What better way to get out than walking around a golf course smacking a little white ball!
 Golf is a demanding sport and requires complete body cohesiveness and complicated biomechanics both of which can be upset with injury or imbalances.
 Let’s examine the golf swing and how we can keep you on the course.

 -

-The amount of pressure placed on the body from the golf swing, especially during downswing to follow-through, is tremendous; this is especially true for inefficient golf swings.
+The amount of pressure placed on the body from the golf swing, especially during the downswing to follow-through, is tremendous; this is especially true for inefficient golf swings.
 The results could be strained muscles, injured vertebrae, herniated lumbar discs, spondylolysis, and spinal and rib stress fractures.
-However, it’s not only a poor swing that can lead to pain; muscle imbalances, lack of endurance, immobility and instability can put you at risk of injury.
+However, it’s not only a poor swing that can lead to pain; muscle imbalances, lack of endurance, immobility, and instability can put you at risk of injury.

 Golf is reliant on core muscle strength.
-The core includes the trunk, diaphragm, abdomen, spine, hips, glutes and pelvic region.
+The core includes the trunk, diaphragm, abdomen, spine, hips, glutes, and pelvic region.
 A strong core is essential to preventing injuries and performing at your best.
 All movement related to the golf swing should be grounded from a stable core.
 To improve your core strength you can practice good posture and exercises that focus on strengthening and stabilizing.
 I have extensive experience using Pilates (APPI and STOTT Pilates) as part of my treatment techniques.
-Pilates may be utilized as part of your individualised program.
+Pilates may be utilized as a part of your individualized program.

 Each individual’s game can differ, so a true evaluation of your swing can be beneficial.
 Titleist Performance Institute screen can assess an individual golfer’s muscle imbalances and golf swing.
 This golf-specific screening is gaining popularity among golf professionals, healthcare and fitness professionals.
 As a member of TPI, my goal is to provide a team approach to improving your game.
-If you have a golf professional or personal trainer, communicate can optimise your treatment plan.
+If you have a golf professional or personal trainer, communication can optimize your treatment plan.
 If there are certain restrictions that cannot be overcome the communication between the Physiotherapist and your teaching golf professional is vital.
-Rather than performing movements that your body mechanics prohibit, golf professionals can optimise your swing while allowing for your individual limitations.
+Rather than performing movements that your body mechanics prohibit, golf professionals can optimize your swing while allowing for your individual limitations.

 In addition to the big aspects of a golfer’s game, small changes can add up to improved performance as well.
 Golf is as mental as it is physical.
 If you have a few bad holes it can really sink your game and you can lose focus.
 Here are some simple tips to keep in mind that can sharpen your mind, decrease fatigue and improve your game:

 Improving your game shouldn’t put your body at risk.
 Following some of these tips and recommendations can help you prevent injuries while hopefully lowering your golf score.
 Our goal at Skye Health is to help you play better and longer by preventing any injuries associated with golf.
-If you currently have a golf-related injury or just want to optimise your game, give us a call.
+If you currently have a golf-related injury or just want to optimize your game, give us a call.

 James Petts